alanpreed/AlanDE/README.md

 - Numix Theme
   - I have chosen to use the Numix Dark theme, as I like its simple flat styling.
 It seems well maintained, and supports both GTK2 and GTK3.
 - Numix Icon Theme and Numix Circle Icon Theme
-  - These have a large range of modern icons that fit well with the Numix GTK theme.
+  - These have a large range of modern-looking icons that fit well with the Numix GTK theme.
 - Noto Fonts
   - Finding a good font for Linux is something I've always found a bit of a challenge.
 Noto seems like a decent one, although I haven't used it for very long.
 DejaVu Sans is my current backup choice.
 - Lxsession
   - This is a lightweight session manager.
 It handles autostarting programs for the desktop environment, as well as privilege escalation and a clipboard.
-Currently I am using the git version of this, because the repository version doesn't contain several useful bugfixes/additions that are present in the git version.
 - Lxpanel
   - This provides the panel at the bottom of the desktop, with important features such as a system tray and desktop pager.
 - Synapse
-  - I prefer to use a graphical launcher rather than a "Start" menu.
-I very much like the Everything Launcher, but that is tied into Enlightenment.
-Synapse is a decent replacement which seems to work well, though I've found that only one of the themes doesn't glitch out when the down arrow is pressed.
+  - I prefer to use a graphical launcher rather than a menu.
+Synapse works well enough,  though I've found that only one of the themes doesn't glitch out when the down arrow is pressed.
 - Terminology
   - I've chosen this terminal emulator because it supports splitting/tiling the terminal, while also being easily customisable.
 - PCManFM